 MAWL 5312 (3-3-0) Worship Songwriting and Arranging

 This course explores the art of songwriting and is structured as a writing seminar as well as a lecture series with guest lecturers from the field of worship song composition and performance.
 Current worship songwriting practice is explored through compositional technique, song form, melodic construction and lyric analysis from a theological perspective.
 In addition, basic techniques of arranging for vocal and instrumental worship ensembles are explored.
-Spring.
+Fall.

 Prerequisite: MUSB 3320 and MAWL 5307 (or comparable experience in field or coursework).

 MAWL 5315 (3-3-0) Vocal and Instrumental Techniques in Worship

 This course explores principles and methods of current worship performance practice in vocal and instrumental music for today’s church.
 The student worship leader is instructed in foundational vocal, choral, and instrumental pedagogies for worship ensembles; including coordinating and conducting vocal ensembles, rhythms sections, soloists, and instrumental ensembles.
 Fall.

 MAWL 6303 (3-3-0) Spiritual Formation and Worship

 This course provides a broad overview of spiritual formation and Christian worship.
 It includes practice in personal formation based upon biblical principles and integration of spiritual formation and worship in the individual life of the Christian and the corporate life of the Christian church.
 Fall, Spring, Summer, Online.

 MAWL 6308 (3-3-0) Worship Through the Ages